+2.4.2.
 Income-generating work

-In Leki, there are clear gender-differentiated productive activities.
-Older boys work on family farms or work on their own and fish, whereas older girls brew beer or distil alcohol, trade in vegetables and fruits, and make fishing nets.
-In Leku there is some gender overlap: both older boys and girls are involved in the vegetable trade, and in family shops or trade.
+In Leki, productive activities are clearly gender-differentiated.
+Older boys work on their family farms or a few have their own farms, or they fish, whereas older girls brew beer or distil alcohol, trade in vegetables and fruit, or make fishing nets.
+In Leku there is some gender overlap: both older boys and girls are involved in the vegetable trade, as well as in family shops or trade.
 Older girls are involved in selling food and drink, whereas boys sell lottery tickets and second-hand clothes, or earn income from donkey carts or hand carts.
 Some older boys work in family woodwork businesses.